Ghana Travel Advice

 Foreign nationals in Tamale have recently been attacked and robbed by machete wielding locals.
 It is advised only to travel by foot in this area if you have a close protection officer.
 If you are working in Ghana and are required to travel in Tamale, this should be provided by your employer.

 Ghana is a respected member of the United Nations and the Organisation of African Unity.
 It enjoys strong relationships with many of its neighbouring African countries and also many western nations.
 The United States is among Ghana's trading partners, the two countries have a strong diplomatic relationship.
 Ghana has also been a member state of the Commonwealth since independence in 1957.

-The Northern, Upper East and Volta Regions are susceptible areas to political unrest, you should avoid travel to these areas if possible.
+The Northern, Upper East and Volta Regions are susceptible areas to political unrest, travel advice for Ghana is that you should avoid travel to these areas if possible.
 You can only drive in Ghana using an International Driving Permit or a local driving licence.
 Roads are mainly in a poor condition, and standards of driving are also quite poor.

 If you are driving in heavily congested areas, remain vigilant to the recent scam by many pedestrians who will bump into the car pretending you have hit them.
 They will then try and extort money from the drivers as compensation for being hit.
 Drive carefully and allow pedestrians plenty of room.

 Ghana is subject to periodic earthquakes, wildfires, floods and droughts, particularly in the Northern Savannah belt.

 Intelligent Protection International Limited provides companies and organisations with Commercial Travel Risk Services designed to mitigate risks of staff when they travel for business.
 If you are interested in these services, please see: Commercial Travel Risk Services.